inkrement/EmojiFilter/Readme.md

 # Extract Emoji-Tweets
 This program can be used to extract and preprocess tweets.
+It expects a tsv file as input (such as a MySQL/MariaDB dump) and converts it to line-wise json (e.g., jsonl, ndjson).
 Selected tweets contain at least one emoji of the unicode group "smileys & emotions".
 This group contains 150 different emojis which are likely used to express emotions on social media.

 ## Dependencies